Rize (film)

-Rize is a 2005 American documentary film by David LaChapelle, and starring Lil' C, Tommy the Clown and Miss Prissy.
-It documents the culture and competition surrounding two dance forms known as Clowning and Krumping.
+Rize is an American documentary film by David LaChapelle, starring Lil' C, Tommy the Clown and Miss Prissy.
+It documents urban culture and dancing competition surrounding two different forms, clowning and krumping.
+It released in Summer 2005 and produced by Lions Gate Films.

 Synopsis

-Rize is a documentary following an interview schedule of two related dancing subcultures of Los Angeles called Clowning and Krumping.
-The first series of interviews introduces, describes and develops the dance style known as Clowning.
-A descendant of 1980s breakdancing, Clowning is a contemporary street art all its own, characterized by speedy, flowing limbs, feverish shakes, hipness, and confounding athletic tricks.
+Rize is a documentary following an interview schedule of two related dancing subcultures of Los Angeles called clowning and krumping.
+The first series of interviews introduces, describes and develops the dance style known as clowning.
+A descendant of 1980s breakdancing, clowning is a contemporary street art all its own, characterized by speedy, flowing limbs, feverish shakes, hipness, and confounding athletic tricks.
 Tommy Johnson, better known by his alias, Tommy the Clown, is a former drug dealer and a man with a mission.
-For Tommy, Clowning is more than an aesthetic pastime: In an area besieged by drive-by shootings, drug deals and unemployment; Clowning is his way of offering an optimistic alternative for youngsters, a means of self-expression and a chance to channel positive energy.
+For Tommy, clowning is more than an aesthetic hobby: in an area besieged by drive-by shootings, drug deals and unemployment; clowning is his way of offering an optimistic alternative for youngsters, a means of self-expression and a chance to channel positive energy.

-The second series of interviews and footage explains how the dance style known as Krumping evolved from Clowning and matured into its own identity.
-Like Clowning, Krumping is characterized by free, expressive exaggerated, and highly energetic movement.
-The youths who started Krumping, known as Lil C' and Miss Prissy, saw the dance as a way for them to escape gang life and "to release anger, aggression and frustration positively, in a non-violent way."
+The second series of interviews and footage explains how the dance style known as krumping evolved from clowning and matured into its own identity.
+Like clowning, krumping is characterized by free, expressive exaggerated, and highly energetic movement.
+The youths who started krumping, known as Lil C' and Miss Prissy, saw the dance as a way for them to escape gang life and "to release anger, aggression and frustration positively, in a non-violent way."

-The third section of the film depicts a dance battle called The Battle Zone which takes place between Clowns and Krumpers at the Great Western Forum in 2004.
-The film style and soundtrack draws creative ties between African dance rituals and the developing style of Krumping.
+The third section of the film depicts a dance battle called The Battle Zone which takes place between clowns and krumpers at the Great Western Forum in 2004.
+The film style and soundtrack draws creative ties between African dance rituals and the developing style of krumping.